Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch12-CSS_jQuerySelectors/README.md

 ## Steps:

 1. Continue working with your `WIP\jQuery\jq.html` file.
-If you were not able to finish the last exercise, you can copy the solution `\Labs\ch10-jQuerySelectors\solution\selectors.html` ovr your jq.html file.
+If you were not able to finish the last exercise, you can copy the solution from its solution folder.

 1. Apply multiple CSS styles to the `<ul>` elements to make the width narrower, and add a border.